X01XX/forth-memory-management/README.md

 The first word of every struct instance, allocated from the same array-stack, can be set to a unique number, to indicate the type of struct.

-On deallocation, the first cell of an item is zeroed out, to make use problems apparent.
+On deallocation, the first cell of an instance is zeroed out, to make use problems apparent.
 Like using a deallocated instance, or double-deallocation.

 These ideas should work in Assembler Language (see the risc-v-memory-management-vf2 project) and C.